Bichon Frise

 Bichons make excellent companions and love being around their owners.
 However, they can suffer from separation anxiety and don’t do well when left alone for long periods.

-While they have an independent streak, Bichons are prone to separation anxiety.
-This unwanted behavior can lead to barking, whining, chewing and scratching if they’re left alone for long periods.
+While they have an independent streak, bichons are prone to separation anxiety.
+This unwanted behavior can lead to barking, whining, chewing, and scratching if they’re left alone for long periods of time.

 Female

-Female Bichon Frises tend to have a more dominant personality compared to males, in which they’ll make their likes and dislikes known.
+Female bichon frisés tend to have a more dominant personality compared to males, in which case they’ll make their likes and dislikes known.
 Although they enjoy spending time with their owners, they're often more independent and reserved; they'll move away once they've received enough attention and want some alone time.

 Females can also tend to be a little more stubborn when it comes to training.
 While it’s in the breed's nature to please, females sometimes have to be in the mood for a successful and productive training session.